 Cassio, eager to please, has sent some musicians to play, badly, in hopes of winning back Othello's good favor.
 Othello's clown comes out and asks the players why their instruments sound so nasal.

 The clown dismisses the musicians, and Cassio asks him if Desdemona is up yet.
-Just then, Iago enters and is shocked to see Cassio has not yet gone to bed.
+Just then, Iago enters and is shocked to see Cassio hasn't yet gone to bed.
 (Cassio is eager to make his case to Desdemona.)

 Cassio says he's already sent for Emilia, and Iago promises to send her to Cassio post-haste, so she can hear his plea and make it to Desdemona.
 In the meantime, Iago promises to lure Othello away from Desdemona, so Cassio can speak with her freely.
 Iago exits to do more evil master-planning.